 Prerequisite: None.
 Open to students in Grade 9 or 10.

-- Learn how to make your own clothes and accessories!
-Textiles 9 is an introductory course to basic sewing skills using sewing machines, sergers and hand stitching. - Several projects will be prepared in class to introduce you to garment construction. - You will also create a binder pencil case, and learn how to 'upcycle', taking a ready made item and turning it into something new.
+• Learn how to make your own clothes and accessories!
+Textiles 9 is an introductory course to basic sewing skills using sewing machines, sergers and hand stitching.

+• Several projects will be prepared in class to introduce you to garment construction.